clnFind/DayDayAlgorithm/README.md

 # DayDayAlgorithm
-Implement an algorithm by python every day.
+Implement an algorithm or function by python every day.

 ### First algorithm